akoSalman/Shorturl/README.md

 # shorturl
 Simply launch a url-shortener on your server.
-As the main purpose of this package is to launch a url-shortener on your server, so for now the `local` driver is available and `bitly and google` drivers will be added soon.
+As the main purpose of this package is to shorten urls locally, so for now the `local` driver is available and `bitly and google` drivers will be added soon.

 **Requirements:**